 Of course, some of you will object that Descartes was looking for an infallible source or criterion of truth, which obviously cannot be our senses, since they do indeed deceive us some of the time.
 But first of all, who said that such a thing exists?
 Descartes’ search for an infallible guide to the truth is no different from the many other historical searches for mythical or imaginary things like the philosopher’s stone, the Fountain of Youth, the Holy Grail, the Elixir of Life, or fabulous animals like the unicorn, a winged horse, or a rational philosopher.

 Of course, I am not rejecting reason as a source of knowledge about the world, for it is precisely this kind of categorical or absolute thinking and proceeding that I reject.
 But it is important to realize that, contrary to what Descartes and many others believed, there exists no infallible method for discovering the truth.
 Even the rigorous adherence to the scientific method, which works much of the time, can sometimes beget falsehood and erroneous conclusions.
 What we can say is that some methods are better than others.
 However, the rigorous adherence to a simplistic method like Descartes’ method will, sooner or later, lead people astray.
-This is because our incomplete, inaccurate, and overly simplistic human categories and conceptions of the world often fail to match the complexity of reality.
+This is because our incomplete, inaccurate, or overly simplistic human categories and conceptions of the world often fail to accord with the complexities and irregularities of reality.

 René Descartes has done a great deal of harm by his extremely foolish belief that it is possible to achieve logical certainty in human affairs.
 In making the claim that he did, he created an intellectual maze in which countless numbers of his devoted followers have wandered around and gotten themselves lost.
 Error is like disease, in the sense that we must be ever-vigilant against it, since it can strike at any moment and in all places.
 Conversely, truth, like cleanliness, is achieved by constant vigilance and good habits – regular washing, sterilization, and cooking foods in the case of cleanliness, and verification, recognition of one’s biases and prejudices, and constant vigilance against error in the case of truth.
 Those who believe that their beliefs are, or their method is, infallible is like a person who believes that one is invincible against disease, and therefore one no longer needs to wash oneself or clean one’s possessions regularly, thereby rendering oneself more susceptible to disease.